41 Sights in Ciudad Autónoma de Buenos Aires, Argentina (with Map and Images)

 Antigua Sede del Congreso Nacional

 The Old National Congress is the first seat of the Congress of the Argentine Nation, inaugurated in 1864 by President Bartolomé Mitre and closed in 1905, when the sessions were moved to the current Palace of Congress.
-It was located in Plaza de Mayo, on the corner of the current Balcarce and Hipólito Yrigoyen streets, a few meters from the Casa Rosada, seat of the Executive Power.
+It was located in Plaza de Mayo, on the corner of what is now Balcarce and Hipólito Yrigoyen streets, a few meters from the Casa Rosada, the seat of the Executive Branch.

 Wikipedia: Antiguo Congreso Nacional (Argentina) (ES)